aswinmprabhu/auto-attendance/README.md

 Please visit [MY BLOG](https://aswinmprabhu.netlify.app/posts/automating-attendance-recording-on-moodle-using-selenium/) for better understanding of this project.

-(Try using pip3 is pip command does not work)
+(Try using pip3 if pip command does not work)